edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 By default, all the transparent or white pixels will be taken out from the board.
 If you set the `switch` parameter to `true`, you can use the same picture as negative.

 The problem with arbitrary shapes is that it is rather unlikely (or even impossible) to find a (closed) tour.
 But that's ok.
 With the argument `closed=true` you declare expressively that you are only interested in closed tours.
-The algorithm will return a cycle, no matter if all squares are visited.
+The algorithm tries to return a cycle, no matter if all squares are visited.
 With the argument `complete=true` you additionally say that you want a complete tour, i.e. that all squares are visited once.
 This might not be possible, but the algorithm will perform a number of `n` attempts, after which it will return the tour found with the highest number of square visited.

 ```scala
 val tour = knight.warnsdorfsHeuristic(closed=true, complete=true, n=1000)